Icinga/icinga2/doc/6-distributed-monitoring.md

       assign where host.zone == "master" && match("icinga2-master*", host.name)
     }

+The `host.zone` attribute check inside the expression ensures that the service object is only created for host objects inside the `master` zone.
+In addition to that the [match](18-library-reference.md#global-functions-match) function ensures to only create services for the master nodes.

 ### <a id="distributed-monitoring-windows-firewall"></a> Windows Firewall

 By default ICMP requests are disabled in the Windows firewall.
 You can